 Education of young people is the primary goal of the mock trial program.
 Healthy competition helps to achieve this goal.
 However, teacher coaches are reminded of their responsibility to keep the competitive spirit at a reasonable level.
 The reality of the adversary system is that one party wins and the other loses, and coaches should be sure to prepare their team members to be ready to accept either outcome in a mature manner.
 Coaches can help prepare students for either outcome by placing the highest value on excellent preparation and presentation, rather than winning or losing the case.

-Participants need to be prepared for the agony of defeat was well as how to win with class.
+Participants need to be prepared for the agony of defeat, as well as how to win with class.
 Hurt feelings, anger, and frustration are not the objectives of the mock trials.
 We hope students view the event as a fun and exciting learning experience.
-An admonition to all team members and coaches: Lighten-up and have a good time, regardless of the competition's outcome!
+An admonition to all team members and coaches: Have fun, regardless of the competition's outcome!